canonical/ubuntu-mir/README.md

 RULE: In the template to submit cases we ask the reporter to state a rationale
 RULE: why this should be considered.
 But a MIR team member needs to
 RULE: try to judge if this rationale is good for Ubuntu and its users.
+RULE: We've also seen requests that thought they need to be in main, but that
+RULE: was based on wrong assumptions, ensure the requester understands what and
+RULE: why they request a main inclusion when judging if the rationale is valid.
 TODO: The rationale given in the report seems valid and useful for Ubuntu
 RULE: If any of the above checks in this section the MIR team can decide to
 RULE: skip the rest of the check until these basic questions are resolved.